Homebrew/homebrew-aliases/README.md

 This is an early release, while the usage shown above won’t change, some details listed below might change in the future:

-All aliases are prefixed with `brew`:
+All aliases are prefixed with `brew`, unless they start with `!`:

-    # this won't work
+    # 'brew up' -> 'brew update'
-    $ brew alias up="update && upgrade"
+    $ brew alias up=update

-    # this will
+    # 'brew status' -> 'git status'
-    $ brew alias up="update && brew upgrade"
+    $ brew alias status="!git status"

-Aliases can include aliases:
+Aliases can include other aliases:

     $ brew alias show=info
     $ brew alias print=show